National Credit Care has been around for 9 years and boasts an A BBB rating.

 If you are looking for one-on-one care, National Credit Care is worth taking a look at.
-National Credit Care claims that they work with their clients over the phone not only to dispute incorrect information on your credit score but also to work with you to improve your credit.
+National Credit Care works with their clients not only to dispute incorrect information on your credit score, but also to work with you to improve your credit.

-According to the Better Business Bureau there were 15 complaints filed about National Credit Care in the past three years.
-Nine of these complaints were closed within the last 12 months.
+According to the Better Business Bureau, there were 38 complaints filed about National Credit Care in the past three years.
+It is noteworthy, however, that despite this volume of complaints, they have managed to maintain an A rating by resolving customer concerns.
 Complaints were about sales issues, collection issues, warranties and problems with service.
-The latest complaint was on the topic of the service and was resolved with the help of the Better Business Bureau on July 16, 2012.

 National Credit Care uses a six-step credit repair process.
 While very similar to other credit repair companies’ step by step processes, National Credit Care claims to pay specific attention to details and offers comprehensive options to their clients.
 National Credit Care uses the six step process, but creates a customized plan for each of their clients.

 Step #1: Contact

 If you decide that you want to receive credit repair help from National Credit Care, begin my getting in contact with their team either by email or phone.
 This conversation will allow you to explain what you want to see happen with your credit while allowing the National Credit Care specialist the opportunity to provide realistic expectations.